ryo-ohki-code/sideshift-payment-integration-node/README.md

 WALLET_ADDRESS=0x...
 ```

+How to get your API credentials?
+Visit [Sideshift Account Page](https://sideshift.ai/account) and dind your SideShift ID and Secret (private key) in the dashboard.

 **Star the demo server**
 ```bash
 npm install https express pug fs dotenv express-rate-limit node demo_shop.js
 ```

 📝 Note: It will download and store the coin icon on the first start.